 than simply relying on technical indicators.

-know of very few advisors who focus at all on the money
+I know of very few advisors who focus at all on the

-flowing in and out of Agricultural markets as a basis
+money flowing in and out of Agricultural markets as

-from which to help guide hedgers and investors into
+a basis from which to help guide hedgers and investors

-a passing sentence but I have not seen many give it
+it in a passing sentence but I have not seen many give

-the priority that I believe it deserves.
-What is money
+it the priority that I believe it deserves.
+What is

 It is the net measure of the net buyers and net sellers